 Patricia Furstenberg writes with passion about history that blends with fiction, about war heroes, human or canine, and she also pens humorous poetry & haiku about nature and dogs.
-With a medical degree behind her, Patricia is passionate about mind, brain and education and the psychology behind it.
+With a medical degree behind her, Patricia is passionate about mind, brain and education and the psychology behind it, about words and the secret power they hold.
 She also loves coffee and she loves to travel.

 Her latest book, Silent Heroes: When Love and Values Are Worth Fighting for, is a highly emotional read, action-packed, a vivid story of enormous sacrifice and bravery.
 Silent Heroes is a narrative about the value of life.
 Whose are the spoils-of-war?
 A new look at the War in Afghanistan, at the MWD, Military Working Dogs and the brave Marines fighting it, but also at the Afghans caught in it.